 Erythrocyte Sedimentation Rate (ESR): this test looks for any signs of inflammation in the body and detects the presence of any abnormal cells in the blood

-- Alkaline Phosphatase (AP): alkaline phosphatase is mostly produced by the liver but can also be made in the bones.
+Alkaline Phosphatase (ALP): alkaline phosphatase is mostly produced by the liver but can also be made in the bones.
 This enzyme is measured in patients with suspected osteosarcoma to see if there is any weakening or destruction of the bones

-Tumours found in the bone may be benign (non-cancerous).
-In order to find out whether the tumour is benign or cancerous, a biopsy sample must be taken and assessed.
+Tumours found in the bone may be benign (non-cancerous) or malignant (cancerous).
+To find out whether the tumour is benign or malignant, a biopsy sample must be taken and assessed.

-A bone biopsy is a specialist procedure performed in Bone Cancer Centres after a discussion with a bone tumour specialist.
-A small sample of the tumour will be taken and examined by a pathologist under a microscope to see if the patient’s tumour is cancerous, and if so, the subtype of primary bone cancer.
+A bone biopsy is a specialist procedure performed at the bone cancer treatment centre.
+A small sample of the tumour will be taken and examined under a microscope by a histopathologist to see if the patient’s tumour is cancerous, and if so, the subtype of primary bone cancer.

-The biopsy being taken may be a ‘needle biopsy’ or an ‘open biopsy’.
+The biopsy may be a ‘needle biopsy’ or an ‘open biopsy’:

 Needle Biopsy: a needle is inserted into the tumour to draw out a small amount of tumour tissue (this may be done under local anaesthetic).
 Often, in order to know exactly where to take the sample from, this test is carried out alongside an X-ray or CT scan to guide the doctor.

-- Open Biopsy (or surgical biopsy): is used less frequently than a needle biopsy.
+Open Biopsy (or surgical biopsy): is used less frequently than a needle biopsy.
 This form of biopsy is carried out during a small, minor, operation to remove a small piece of tumour while under general anaesthetic.
-This test tends to be used if a needle biopsy does not provide a diagnosis and the doctor wish to investigate further.
+This test tends to be used if a needle biopsy does not provide a diagnosis and the doctor needs to investigate further.